Kwats116/kwats116.github.io/README.md

 ## RPG Handbook Section

-### Tabletop RPG Module: *"The Wishmaker's Spark"*
+### Tabletop RPG Module: *"Moonseye Weaponry"*

-This handbook section provides tabletop players (mostly D&D) and Dungeon Masters with two unique weapons that can fit into a campaign based around the themes presented, laregly theaming around the industrialization of certian aspects.
+This handbook section provides tabletop players (mostly D&D) and Dungeon Masters with two unique weapons that can fit into a campaign based around the themes presented, largely theming around the industrialization of certain aspects.
 Designed to be able to be given to players off character creation or placed in a loot table within a dungeon or other location, its a great fit for anyone who wishes to utilize magic and melee combat without needing to play a different class entirely or to add a bit extra to their world

 > **Reflection & Process:**
-> Designing this page wasn't too challanging once I had a general idea on what i wanted to with it.
+> Designing this page wasn't too challenging once I had a general idea on what i wanted to with it.
 A few issues I had when designing it was making sure I wasn't thinking too large in terms of scale as the assignment for this was one page only and to make sure it was as transferable as possible.
-Another was making sure I discribed it properly within one page and make it balanced enough when in use.
+Another was making sure I described it properly within one page and make it balanced enough when in use.

 📄 **[View Handbook PDF](rpg-handbook-moonseye)**